+You are not alone.
 According to a recent United States census, as many as half of the nearly 64 million post-menopausal women will suffer from changes to vaginal health as a result of decreasing estrogen levels.
 Breast cancer survivors account for another 2.8 million women that suffer from changes in their gynecological health as a result of their cancer treatment, per the National Institutes of Health.
-These women can experience vaginal dryness, sensitivity, thinning skin tissue, pain with sexual intercourse and urinary problems including incontinence.
+These women can experience vaginal dryness, vaginal discomfort and sensitivity, thinning skin tissue in the vaginal wall, pain during sexual intercourse and urinary problems including incontinence.

-The innovative MonaLisa Touch laser therapy can help women suffering from these conditions.
+The innovative MonaLisa Touch® vaginal laser therapy can help women suffering from these conditions.

 With decreased estrogen, the normal bacteria that prevent urinary tract infections do not thrive and are instead replaced by bacteria that, while safe within the vagina, can cause recurrent urinary tract infections when they enter the urinary tract.
-These women may also benefit from MonaLisa Touch laser therapy.
+These women may also benefit from vaginal laser therapy.

-The MonaLisa Touch laser system is used to reduce symptoms of vaginal dryness, burning sensation, irritation and itching, as well as painful intercourse in women with vaginal atrophy and low levels of natural estrogen.
+The MonaLisa Touch® vaginal laser system is used to reduce symptoms of vaginal dryness, burning sensation, irritation and itching, as well as pain during sex in women with vaginal atrophy and low levels of natural estrogen.
 Vaginal atrophy often occurs after menopause when a woman’s estrogen levels decrease, leading to the thinning and sensitization of the vaginal wall tissue and loss of beneficial (probiotic) bacteria with the rise of pathogenic bacteria.

-MonaLisa Touch delivers gentle laser energy to the vaginal wall tissue that stimulates a healing response by generating new collagen, elastin and youthful blood supply.
-The laser probe is inserted into the vaginal canal and releases gentle photon energy that targets the vaginal surface tissue.
-The painless procedure takes only 5-10 minutes and a typical course of treatment is 3 sessions, 6 weeks apart.
+MonaLisa Touch® delivers gentle laser energy to the vaginal wall tissue that stimulates a healing response by generating new collagen, elastin and youthful blood supply.
+The laser probe is inserted into the vagina and pulses of low-level energy are directed at the tissue of the vaginal wall.
+The virtually painless procedure takes only 5-10 minutes and a typical course of treatment is 3 sessions over the course of 12 weeks.
 Dr. Chad Baxter, MD, Assistant Professor of Urology and board-certified sub-specialist in Female Pelvic Medicine and Reconstructive Surgery, will recommend the best treatment plan specifically for your situation.

-UCLA Urology has been consistently ranked #3 in the nation in the U.S. News & World Report annual survey, and that is the result of our commitment to providing outstanding and personalized clinical care.
+UCLA Urology has been consistently ranked in the top 4 in the nation in the U.S. News & World Report annual survey, and that is the result of our commitment to providing outstanding and personalized clinical care.

 UCLA Urology’s division of Pelvic Medicine and Reconstructive Surgery is internationally renown and a destination for women with all varieties of voiding dysfunction, pelvic organ prolapse, and complications from prior urogynecology surgeries and procedures.
 Whether simple or complex, the UCLA Urology division of Pelvic Medicine and Reconstructive Surgery has unparalleled experience in improving the quality of women’s urogynecologic health.

-Dr. Chad Baxter, MD, is the first and only physician within UCLA to offer MonaLisa Touch laser vaginal therapy.
-Dr. Baxter is pleased to offer MonaLisa Touch therapy to the many women suffering the vaginal effects of low estrogen.
+Dr. Chad Baxter, MD, is the first and only physician within UCLA to offer MonaLisa Touch® vaginal laser therapy.
+Dr. Baxter is pleased to offer vaginal laser therapy to the many women suffering from vaginal symptoms as a result of low estrogen.
 While many women with post-menopausal vaginal dryness, vaginal irritation, and pain with intercourse will respond to estrogen therapy, many women do not wish to, or cannot safely, consume or use estrogen products.

-To find out more about the MonaLisa Touch treatment in Los Angeles and Santa Monica, or to schedule an appointment at UCLA, please call UCLA Urology at (310) 794-7700.
+To find out more about the MonaLisa Touch® vaginal laser therapy treatment in Los Angeles and Santa Monica, or to schedule an appointment at UCLA, please call UCLA Urology at (310) 451-8751.